Skip to main content

 The Direct Impact on Lipid Profiles and Vascular Markers

 The reduction of VAT and improvement in its quality have direct and measurable consequences on the lipids circulating in the bloodstream.
-Clinical trials have consistently demonstrated Tesamorelin’s ability to favorably alter the lipid profile, which is a cornerstone of assessment.
+Clinical trials have consistently demonstrated Tesamorelin’s ability to favorably alter the lipid profile, which is a cornerstone of cardiovascular risk assessment.
 The most significant and consistent effect is a reduction in triglyceride levels.
 High triglycerides are an independent risk factor for atherosclerosis and cardiovascular events.

 The table below summarizes the typical effects of Tesamorelin on key metabolic and lipid markers based on clinical trial data.